Azure/Health-Data-and-AI-Blueprint/AzureHealthDocs.md

 ## Solution components

-The foundational architecture is comprised of the following components:
+The foundational architecture is composed of the following components:

 -   **Architectural diagram.** The diagram shows the reference architecture used for the blueprint and the example use case scenario.